Predrag Rogan

-Career
+Playing career

+After coming through the youth system of Partizan, Rogan played for Loznica in the First League of FR Yugoslavia between 1995 and 1997.

+Managerial career

 In July 2015, Rogan took charge of Serbian League West side Mačva Šabac.
 He led them to promotion to the Serbian First League in the 2015–16 season.
 In January 2017, it was reported that Rogan parted ways with the club.
 He moved to Hungary the same month and joined Nebojša Vignjević as his assistant at Újpest.
 In January 2018, Rogan terminated his contract with the club by mutual consent.
-He subsequently returned to Serbia and became manager of Serbian First League side TSC Bačka Topola.
+He subsequently returned to Serbia and became manager of Serbian First League side TSC.

 In October 2018, Rogan was appointed manager of Serbian SuperLiga club Spartak Subotica.
 He left the position by mutual agreement in June 2019.
 The same month, Rogan took over at fellow SuperLiga side Napredak Kruševac.

-On 1 June 2020, he was appointed as the manager of the Nemzeti Bajnokság I club Újpest FC after Nebojša Vignjević was sacked. Újpest was ranked 10th out of 12 teams and Rogan has seven matches left to keep Újpest in the first division.
+In June 2020, Rogan returned to Újpest as manager, replacing Nebojša Vignjević.
+He left the club in December of the same year.